 This was a very good contender too.
 Vernazza is well represented for the best ice cream of Cinque Terre!
-My boyfriend had the flavours Lemon, Basil and menthe with chocolate.
+My boyfriend had the flavors Lemon, Basil, and Mint with chocolate.
 I opted for the Cinque Terre Honey, passion fruit and forest fruit.

-My boyfriend on the other hand, loved his flavours.
-The lemon was really sour, which is a good thing in this case and the basil flavoured ice cream had a smooth and silky texture.
+My boyfriend, on the other hand, loved his flavors.
+The lemon was really sour, which is a good thing in this case and the basil flavored ice cream had a smooth and silky texture.

 Costs: 3 scoops on a cone: €3,00